mikejac/node-red-contrib-google-smarthome/README.md

 A collection of Node-RED nodes to control your smart home devices via Google Assistant or the Google Home App.

+This is done by implementing a smart home provider that runs on your own host.
+So you don't have to depend on any third-party services (except Google) that may go offline, become chargeable or may leak your data.

 What this module does NOT:
-It does not directly interface with devices made by Google, for example Nest thermostats
+It does not directly interface with devices made by Google, for example Nest thermostats.

 ---
 ## Prerequisites